MinghaoYan/my_site/content/authors/admin/_index.md

 Hi!
 I'm <strong>Minghao Yan (in Chinese: 闫明浩)</strong>, an MS student of Computer Science at Rice University.

-Currenly, I'm a research assistant at Rice University Sketching and Hashing Lab supervised by [<a href="https://www.cs.rice.edu/~as143/">Prof. Anshumali Shrivastava</a>] <br>.
+Currenly, I'm a research assistant at Rice University Sketching and Hashing Lab supervised by Prof.<a href="https://www.cs.rice.edu/~as143/"> Anshumali Shrivastava</a>.
 I am interested in large scale machine learning and am focusing on leveraging hashing and sketching techniques to build machine learning systems.

 I am applying to Ph.D. programs in Computer Science in <strong>Fall 2021</strong>.